shundhammer/qdirstat/README.md

-    That initial man page was very concise, and as QDirStat keeps evolving, not only was there an increasing number of command line options that was not documented in the man page (but of course when invoking the program with the `--help` command line option), and it didn't explain much beyond the command line arguments.
+    That initial man page was very concise, and as QDirStat keeps evolving, not only was there an increasing number of command line options that was not documented in the man page (but of course when invoking the program with the `--help` command line option), but it also didn't explain much beyond the command line arguments.

     Now it contains not only the latest set of command line arguments including syntax and meaning of `pkg:/` and `unpkg:/` URLs, but also some general